salesforce/apollo/fireflies/README.md

 ### Gossip Optimized Join

-Note that Apollo Fireflies does not return all the _SignedNotes_ (Apollo Fireflies KERI equivalent of an X509 certificate, as in the origina FF paper) of all the members known in a view.
-Rather during the Join protocol, most existing members may not exist in the joining member's context and thus cannot be contacted.
-They are essentially in a pending state where the joining member is awaiting the state transfer of the these members'  _SignedNotes__ .
-Upon obtaining all members' notes the member then computes the  _crown_  of the membership and the view ID is the digest value of  _crown.rehash()_.
+Note that Apollo Fireflies does not return all the _SignedNotes_ (Apollo Fireflies KERI equivalent of an X509 certificate) of all the members known in a view when responding to the Join.
+During the Join protocol members may not exist in the joining member's context beyond the seed set and cannot be contacted.
+They are essentially in a pending state where the joining member is awaiting the state transfer of the these members'  _SignedNotes_ .
+Upon obtaining all members' notes the member then computes the  _crown_  of the membership and the view ID is the digest value of  _crown.compact()_.

 Apollo Fireflies reuses the  _redirect_  part of the original Fireflies protocol to redirect the joining members to their correct successors in the current state of the view.
 The redirected joining member uses this discovery to fill out it's membership in the context.
 The underlying gossip state replication provides the state transfer of all the member's SignedNote state for the view to the joining member.
-This occurs rather quickly and spreads this rather large plug of state transfer required in the join of a view across the system, rather than punishing a member or two.
+This occurs rather quickly and spreads this rather large plug of state transfer required by the join of a view across the system, rather than punishing a member or two haphazardly.
 It's also async, schocastic and BFT, which is nice.

+### View Consensus Voting
 After a member has joined, the member can then participate in the global consensus that determines the view membership evolution.
-This process follows the broad outlines of the [Rapid paper](https://www.usenix.org/system/files/conference/atc18/atc18-suresh.pdf).
-Periodically the group members will issue votes on what they believe the next view membership should be.
-This is a list of SignedNotes of joining members and the digests of leaving members.
-When a member acquires 3/4+1 votes, and 3/4+1 of these votes agree on the joining and leaving members set, a new view will be installed in the member.
+This process deviates significantly from the [Rapid paper](https://www.usenix.org/system/files/conference/atc18/atc18-suresh.pdf).
+In this implementation, there is a distinct BFT subset of the View membership that are responsible for Observations - that is, the ballots for changing a View from mebership set A to membership set B.  This set is chosen using the Context.bftSubset(digest) method and results in a small number of members Fireflies delegates the view change voting responsibilities.

+In response to a number of Joins or Leaves, a vote will be scheduled on each View.
+Only the bft membership subset defined by using the compact hash of the View's HexBloom crown may vote and only their votes are counted across the membership.
+This gives use a byzantine fault tolerant way of cheaply getting trustworthy votes.
+When voting occurs, all members count the votes and change the view accordingly, but only the bft meber subset voted.
+Besides being quite secure and highly available, using this scheme is incredibly cheap as this BFT Subset cardinality is way, way less - in general - than the cardinality of the group.

+In the original Rapid paper, a 3/4+1 consensus is used and Fireflies had that for a while as well.
+However, this would not scale to the extent we would like - e.g. 1,000,000 members.
+So using the BFT subset, we're reusing the fundamental BFT Ring Structure of the Fireflies context  _itself_  which I also find highly satisfying.
+So for 1,000,000 members rather than having 750,000 ballots we can leverage the View Context's rings to compute the BFT subset and get away with 13-42 (depending on pByz one chooses).
+This is a dramatic reduction both in state - we don't need 750K ballots to replicate around to everyone, nor do we need to get them to all agree and count them up.
+So the Voting protocol now seems both secure and efficient.

-Thus, only incremental state transfer occurs for existing members during future joins, modulo any state reconcilliation transfer for joining members.
+Only incremental state transfer occurs for existing members during future joins, modulo any state reconcilliation transfer for joining members.
 Steady state overhead is bounded and independent of the number of members in the view.
+As this is all based on the underlying gossip protocol, and the network bandwidth and compute spread evenly across the system.

 ### Designed For Stablity